Visharadgupta05/CNN_MAC_ARRAY/README.md

 The generated feature map is exported from Vivado simulation and interfaced with PyTorch for activation function evaluation.

+I have also shared the images related to the project
 ---

 ## Features